PhilippJanitza/rootdetectR/README.md

 Make sure you have the latest version of R and RStudio.
 __Caution:__ Windows user will need to install [RTools](cran.r-project.org/bin/windows/Rtools/) to be able to biuld the package.

-To build the vignette on you computer you will need to install the packages knitr and rmarkdown.
+To build the vignette (detailed manual) on you computer you will need to install the packages knitr and rmarkdown.
 ```r
 install.packages(c('knitr', 'rmarkdown'))
 ```